10 Premium Investment Immigration Programs for UHNWIs

 On top of that, you must intend to live on the island for at least 90 days a year and will be required to pay several fees each year, but it also comes with a 25-year residency permit and the ability to work from the islands.

-For more details on each of these options as well as opportunities for permanent residency and citizenship, look at our article on Cayman Island Residency.
+For more details on each of these options and opportunities for citizenship, look at our in-depth guide to Cayman Islands residency.

 As more Singapore natives call for changes to the country’s immigration laws, obtaining residence by investment has become increasingly difficult and expensive.